mmousa-eng/coursera-ibm-dl-tensorflow/README.md

 ## 📁 Files
 - `waste_classification.ipynb` – Contains the full implementation, including data preprocessing, model training, and evaluation.
-- `waste_images.zip` – Dataset used for training and testing the model.
+- `waste_data.zip` – Dataset used for training and testing the model.

 🔗 [Link to the course](https://www.coursera.org/learn/building-deep-learning-models-with-tensorflow)